-Scientific studies, books, and articles on the physical and psychological effects of expressive writing
+Scientific studies, books, and articles on the

 Writing to Heal: A Guided Journal for Recovering from Trauma & Emotional Upheaval

 James W. Pennebaker PhD and Joshua M. Smyth PhD

 The simple act of expressing your thoughts and feelings about emotionally challenging experiences on paper is proven to speed your recovery and improve your mental and physical health.
 This book, written by one of America’s most distinguished research psychologists, guides you through a brief, powerful series of directed writing exercises you can do right in the book.
 Each will leave you with a stronger sense of value in the world and the ability to accept that that life can be good – even when it is sometimes bad.